lukaspetersson/ye_tools_blog/content/blog/4_ml_cvnn/cvnn.md

 It seems that we have underfitted.
 Our model has failed to model the complexity of musical melodies and instead opted for outputting the most common output in the training data.
 We can see in our note histogram that the most common note has a duration of 2 and a pitch around 68.
 This is exactly the note that the model predicts for the last half of the generated melody.
 This might be a result of too much repetitive data in our training data.
 However, we did make an attempt to exclude parts which were too repetitive.
 Taking a deep dive into what our data actually looks like could be a topic for a future post.

 The standard way of fighting underfitting is to increase model complexity.
 This could be done by adding more layers or making the layers wider.
 However, I think that we need to rethink the architecture more drastically.
-Our network has no sense of time, it does not know that the 5 notes we use as input are in fact played after each other.
-In the next post we will address this issue by implementing a LSTM model instead.
-Hope you stay tuned!
+The model architecture is never told that the input notes are sequential.
+In the [next post](https://yetools.net/4_ml_lstm/lstm/) I explain that the model could, in theory, learn this fact, but that it is very difficult in practice.
+We adress this by implementing a LSTM instead.
+I hope you stay tuned!